mozaik-association/mozaik/docs/test-module.md

 ## Member Statuts

 The member system depends on each company/party.
-There are several generic statuses through which contacts will pass depending on certain cases (the white bubbles are the reasons why a contact can go through this status):
+There are several generic statuses through which contacts will pass depending on certain cases:

+!!! info inline end "information"

+    Sub points are the reasons why a contact can go through this status

 - No statut
 - Candidat member